GNOME/gimp-help/README.md

 ## Updating supported languages

-When adding a new language for translation several files need to be updated.
+When adding a new language for translation, several files need to be updated.
 It's the intention to simplify this, but for now the list of languages needs to be updated in the following files: